zzra/testing-goat/README.md

 * review bootstrap and SASS
 * remove hardcoded urls from views.py
 * remove hardcoded url from forms in list.html and home.html
+* remove dupliation of validation logic in views